A Beginner’s Guide to Econ in TFT

 You want to recognize your win streaks and lose streaks and play accordingly.
 Leveling during a losing streak when you are below 50 gold makes no sense since you want to keep losing and are in no rush to make your board stronger.

-In the early game you’ll often find yourself holding many pairs.
+In the early game you’ll often find yourself holding many pairs (or if you’re lucky, upgraded units).
 In most scenarios, you will want to start making interest as early as possible.
-In this picture, my pairs indicate that I’m most likely to find Brawler upgrades.
-As such, I can sell Garen or one of the Cultist units in order to hit 10 gold.

 Flexibility and ability to win most games.